Cataracts Treatment in Brooklyn, Tribeca, and Richmond Hill

 - If you have diabetes, carefully maintain your blood sugar levels.

 How do you treat cataracts?

 In the early stages of cataract development, eyeglasses and brighter lighting may help lessen vision problems caused by cataracts.
 As they progress, however, the most effective way to treat cataracts is with cataract surgery, one of the safest and most common surgeries available today.
 During the surgery, the patient’s clouded lens will be replaced with a customized artificial lens implant known as an intraocular lens (IOL).
 Traditionally this lens was able to correct vision at only one point, either near or far.
 Now, however, new lens technologies such as the PanOptix, Vivity, ReSTOR or Tecnis Symfony premium lenses, offer patients a wider range of vision choices and less spectacle dependence.

 What happens during cataract surgery?

 Next, a formal evaluation of the patient’s visual needs and goals occurs.
 Based on the exam findings, eye measurements, and the patient’s goals, a decision is made on the best implant for that patient, which may include implants that correct somewhat for distance (monofocals), or more premium implants that corrects for astigmatism (Toric) or near and far vision (PanOptix, Vivity, Tecnis Symfony or ReSTOR multifocal).
 Most patients who choose higher technology lenses are glasses-free for most of the day.

 During the actual cataract procedure, an anesthetic gel is used to numb the eye, then one of NY Vision Group’s experienced surgeons will use a laser to make a tiny incision near the edge of the cornea.
 The clouded lens is then broken into pieces, removed through the incision and replaced with an artificial intraocular lens (IOL).
 No stitches are required, as the tiny incisions heal on their own.
 Most patients have cataracts removed from one eye at a time in order to maximize recovery time.

-Femto-Laser cataract surgery (FLACS) is the most advanced form of cataract surgery available, is an option for patients.
+Femto-laser-assisted cataract surgery (FLACS), mentioned above, the most advanced form of cataract surgery available, is an option for patients.
 This laser technology results in a highly precise procedure with a very low risk of complications after surgery.